 The timeless, humanistic architecture of Jože Plečnik in Ljubljana and Prague

-Permanent Delegation of the republic of Slovenia to UNESCO
+Permanent Delegation of the Czech Republic to UNESCO

 With the fall of the Austro-Hungarian Empire, many new countries emerged in Europe.
 Tendencies in new national architectural styles thus gained momentum that were in parallel with the trend of the domineering modernist style.
 This was the context in which, contrary to the trends of that time, the architect Jože Plečnik developed his own architectural language.
 He was mainly working in two Slavic capitals: Prague (where he was remodelling Hradčany, the Castle District, which has already been included in the UNESCO World Heritage List, and the Vinohrady suburbs) and Ljubljana.
 The urban concepts and architectural solutions in both cities were being developed in a parallel and comprehensive manner that had been going on since the 1920s.
 In both cities, urban planning, landscape and architectural changes were taking place.
 In Prague as well as in Ljubljana, the architect was facing an already existing urban fabric, which he upgraded in a way that only reinforced its qualities.
 This process included the reinterpreting of world architectural heritage, which resulted in unique architecture.
 In his native Ljubljana, where he spent four decades on comprehensive urban planning, he projected urban solutions, squares, bridges, public spaces, buildings, monuments and churches.
 The untapped potential of the city was discovered.
 The Ljubljanica River was converted into one of Ljubljana’s main urban motifs and also interconnected different buildings and urban spaces through a network of architectural elements.
 With his decades-spanning interventions, Plečnik developed the city’s potential and upgraded it into a whole to such an extent that Ljubljana has today become known as “Plečnik’s Ljubljana”.
 Nevertheless, his comprehensive and painstaking approach only emphasised the original characteristics of the space already existing from prehistoric times until the 20th century.
 Much like Prague and Ljubljana, which started inhabiting their new roles as capitals, sacral architecture, in the architect’s view, was also evolving in a new way and symbolized the ethical and the spiritual foundations of society in its developing of new democracies.
 The component parts of the serial transnational property are full of rich symbolism that can still be recognised and understood today.
 They entail characteristics of a perennial architecture (Architectura Perennis) that upgrades and reinterprets the space and at the same time modernises its traditional functions and finds new uses in overlooked urban potentials.
 The component parts have been chosen as those examples that best express the influence of various styles and eras.
 Traditional artisanal know-how as well as the innovative use of new materials were applied in their construction.
 Plečnik’s interventions derived from profound reflections on the city and its sustainable use.
 All of the architectonic monuments, public spaces and structures supplementing the urban fabric that are subject to this serial transnational property are still in their original use.
 Both Ljubljana and Prague still continue to develop on the bases of Plečnik’s urbanist concepts.